Last year, the Washington Post asked and answered the following question:

 Disclaimer

-RTs = endorsements because thats what RTs are.
+RTs = endorsements because that’s what RTs are.

 Usual caveats about my own opinions apply.